Min S. Park, MD

 He was honorably discharged from active-duty service and completed an endovascular neurosurgery fellowship at the Barrow Neurological Institute in Phoenix.
 Dr. Park then joined the neurosurgery faculty at the University of Utah, where he was the director and founder of the endovascular neurosurgery fellowship and associate residency program director of neurosurgery.
 He was then recruited to the Department of Neurosurgery at UVA.

-He is a recognized thought leader in endovascular neurosurgery/neurointerventional surgery, with over 100 peer-reviewed publications and book chapters.
-He is the lead editor on the seminal textbook Flow Diversion of Cerebral Aneurysms and the forthcoming textbook Evidence-Based Decision Making in Neurointerventional Surgery.
+He is a recognized thought leader in endovascular neurosurgery/neurointerventional surgery, with over 150 peer-reviewed publications and book chapters.
+He is the lead editor on the seminal textbook Flow Diversion of Cerebral Aneurysms as well as three other forthcoming textbooks related to Neurointerventional surgery and carotid artery pathology, including Evidence-Based Decision Making in Neurointerventional Surgery.
 Dr. Park has served organizational neurosurgery as the director of the Congress of Neurological Surgeons Cerebrovascular Oral Boards Review webinar series and has been invited to speak across the country at both national and regional meetings.

 - 2011 and 2013 Navy and Marine Corps Commendation Medal with Gold Star in Lieu of Second Award